 Upstairs, there are three comfy bedrooms consisting of a king-size double room with sea views and a dressing/cot room, along with two twin rooms and a superb, contemporary bathroom.

-There is a fully-enclosed patio area to the rear, where you can relax in the summer sunshine whilst cooking tasty food on the barbecue, and a shared garage provides safe storage for mountain bikes, kayaks or a jet ski.
+There is a fully-enclosed patio area to the rear, where you can relax in the summer sunshine whilst cooking tasty food on the barbecue.

 The town centre of Beaumaris is a two-minute walk from this lovely cottage and has an abundance of shops, pubs and quality restaurants, as well as a 13th century moated castle.

 This charming, coastal cottage is situated close to excellent walking, fishing, cycling and sea sports, and is an ideal destination for friends and families looking for a luxury break, at any time of year.

 Three bedrooms: 1 x king-size double with dressing room, 2 x twin.
 Bathroom with bath, shower over, basin and WC.
 Kitchen.
 Sitting room .
 Snug (seats 4 on bean bags).
 Summer room with dining area.